-&lt;sup>43 Section 13(6) reads:
+43 Section 13(6) reads:

-&quot;Any provision in an agreement contemplated in subsection (1) that excludes or waives any provision of this section shall be null and void."
+[&]quot;Any provision in an agreement contemplated in subsection (1) that excludes or waives any provision of this section shall be null and void."

-&lt;sup>44 See [96] of the judgment of Jafta J.
+44 See [96] of the judgment of Jafta J.

-the home builder for what has already been received.
+- [49] The Housing Protection Act is, for good reasons, nuanced in its purpose and scheme.
+The underlying building contract must remain extant in order to render protection to the housing consumer in respect of what has already been erected and to the home builder for what has already been received.
 The parties are therefore entitled to retain what has been done or given, as the case may be.
 No restitution is legally tenable in these circumstances, as would have been the case with an invalid agreement.
-Thus, Cool Ideas would not be entitled to file suit against Ms Hubbard for unjustified enrichment, since the material element of performance without legal basis (sine causa) is lacking - the building agreement remains a valid causa.

-[50] It is of considerable importance to note that both parties approached the matter in this Court and in the courts below on the basis that the underlying building contract remained valid.
-The statements by Jafta J that Ms Hubbard had challenged the arbitral award on the basis that it is invalid because the building contract itself is invalid are, with respect, not borne out by the extract quoted by Jafta J in his judgment, or by any other part of the record.
+Thus, Cool Ideas would not be entitled to file suit against Ms Hubbard for unjustified enrichment, since the material element of performance without legal basis (sine causa) is lacking the building agreement remains a valid causa. - [50] It is of considerable importance to note that both parties approached the matter in this Court and in the courts below on the basis that the underlying building contract remained valid.
+The statements45 by Jafta J that Ms Hubbard had challenged the arbitral award on the basis that it is invalid because the building contract itself is invalid are, with respect, not borne out by the extract quoted by Jafta J in his judgment,46 or by any other part of the record.
 On the contrary, in response to the averment by Cool Ideas in its founding affidavit in this Court that the Supreme Court of Appeal correctly found that the building contract remains valid, Ms Hubbard stated as follows in her opposing affidavit: